Lakentio/Be-a-Billionaire-Remake/README.md

 ## Gameplay
 - Click "Buy" to purchase items
 - Watch your remaining budget decrease
-- Try to spend as much of the $100 billion as possible!
+- Try to spend as much of the yours billions as possible!

 ## Disclaimer
 This is a fun, fictional spending simulator.
 No real money is involved.